 Projected Job Growth

-According to the US Bureau of Labor Statistics, shifts from attorney labor to less expensive paralegal labor are expected to improve employment prospects for paralegals and legal assistants as law offices and corporations seek to reduce expenses.
-Based on these trends, the US Bureau of Labor Statistics has predicted a 17% increase in jobs for paralegals and legal assistants nationwide from 2012 to 2022.2 This projected growth is significantly higher than both the average projected occupational growth across all US occupations and the average occupational growth for all law-related professions within the US.2 The Utah Department of Workforce Services has projected even stronger job growth for paralegals over the same period, at 23.8% within the state.1 Current predictions call for an average of 90 annual openings for paralegal jobs in Utah, with the majority of these positions anticipated from growth as opposed to replacements.1
+In May 2017, the Bureau of Labor Statistics reported 2,340 paralegals and legal assistants working in the state of Utah.2 Shifts from attorney labor to less expensive paralegal labor are expected to improve employment prospects for paralegals and legal assistants as law offices and corporations seek to reduce expenses.
+Based on these trends, the Bureau of Labor Statistics has predicted a 15% increase in jobs for paralegals and legal assistants nationwide from 2016 to 2026.3 This projected growth is significantly higher than both the average projected occupational growth across all US occupations and the average occupational growth for all law-related professions within the US.3 Projections call for even stronger job growth for Utah paralegals over the same period, at 30% within the state, equating to 780 new jobs added to the workforce.1

 Utah Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 2,500 paralegals and legal assistants working in the state of Utah, a significant increase over the May 2012 report of 1,920 paralegals and legal assistants employed in the state.3 The average annual paralegal salary in Utah was reported at $42,510 in May 2014.3 As the cost of living in Utah tends to be lower than the US average, this may be comparable to the national average paralegal salary of $48,350.4 As the role of paralegals expands and new paralegal jobs in Utah are added, salaries should also increase, with the strongest increases likely to occur in urban areas.
+The average annual paralegal salary in Utah was reported at $46,490 in May 2017.2 As the cost of living in Utah tends to be lower than the US average, this may be comparable to the national average paralegal salary of $53,910.2 As the role of paralegals expands and new paralegal jobs in Utah are added, salaries should also increase, with the strongest increases likely to occur in urban areas.